whiteWolfx99/module1_capstone-/README.md

 ## Description

 In this capstone project ((remember what they are?) ) you are going to build is based on an online website for a conference.
 We provide some design guidelines for you to create the website, but you must personalize the content, i.e., instead of a conference you can build a website for a concert or for a web development course.
 It's very important the you personalize your project so that you have something unique in your portfolio to share with potential employers during job searching.

+# HTML + basic JavaScript Capstone - day 1

+### Milestone 0 - project setup (0.5h)
+- Set up the repository and tools.

+### Milestone 1 - content (1h)
+- Choose the topic for your website.
+- Choose images, text, icons, fonts (we suggest using [Lato](https://www.latofonts.com/) as it is a free font similar to the one used in the original design).

+### Milestone 2 - mobile first (5h)
+- Create the 2 pages for mobile.
+- Deploy the project.

+# HTML + basic JavaScript Capstone - day 2

+### Day 2
+- Milestone 3 - desktop version (5h)

+### Adapt the 2 pages to desktop.
+- Milestone 4 - interactions (1.5h)
+- Implement the user interactions: link, mobile menu.
+- Deploy the project.

+# HTML + basic JavaScript Capstone - day 3

+### Milestone 5 - dynamic page (5h)

+- Implement the section "Featured speakers" with dynamic HTML.
+- Deploy the project and check to make sure everything works as planned.

+### Milestone 6 - documentation (1.5h)

+- Record a video describing your project.
+- Create a good README and pull request description.

 ## General requirements